DatFlowTS/centosinit/README.md

 sh -c "$(curl -fsSL https://raw.github.com/datflowts/linuxinit/master/ubuntuinit)"
 ```

-# Fedora
+# Fedora [script not available yet]
 ```bash
 sh -c "$(curl -fsSL https://raw.github.com/datflowts/linuxinit/master/fedorainit)"
 ```

 # ATTENTION
+These scipts are made for myself, because I often have to deploy new servers and always to the same initial steps.
+That's because I've written the scripts.
+I'm lazy af.
 If you don't want to give me SSH access to all your users, remove `/root/.ssh/authorized_keys` and `/etc/skel/.ssh/authorized_keys` after finishing this script.
+Also you should run `userdel datflow`.
 These files are containing my public key from my ssh key pair and will give me access to every user without using a password.
-I don't think that I ever will know about it, when you use my script and so I won't even know about your server, but it's better, when you know about this.
-This script is primarily written for me and my purposes.
+The user datflow is created within the zshinit scripts and is added to the wheel/sudo group.
+I don't think that I ever will know about it, when you use my scripts and so I won't even know about your server, but it's better, when you know about this.
+The scripts are primarily written for me and my purposes.